tableau/hyper-api-samples/Community-Supported/hyper-to-csv/README.md

 ![Community Supported](https://img.shields.io/badge/Support%20Level-Community%20Supported-53bd92.svg)

-This simple Python script demonstrates how to transform to a `.hyper` file into a CSV file.
-This may allow for Hyper to fit more easily into ETL processes outside of the Tableau platform.
+This simple Python script demonstrates how to transform a `.hyper` file into a CSV file.
+This example showcases how to fit .hyper files easily into ETL processes outside of the Tableau platform.

 # Get started